grindsa/acme2certifier/docs/eab_profiling.md

 key_file: volume/kid_profiles.json
 ```

-The `key_file` allows the specification enrollmenmt parameters per (extenral) acme count.
+The `key_file` allows the specification enrollmenmt parameters per (external) acme-account.
 Main identifier is the key_id to be used during account registration.
 Any parameter used in the [CAhandler] configuration section of a handler can be customized.
 Below an example configuration to be used for [Insta Certifier](certifier.md) with some explaination:

 ```json
 {